 The variation in the needs of transportation infrastructure across the OIC countries is in parallel with the situation outlined above.
 On the one hand, there is a group of oil producing gulf countries with high income per capita and relatively smaller areas (except Saudi Arabia).
 On the other hand, there is a large pool of OIC countries with low income per capita and relatively larger areas, mostly from Sub-Saharan Africa.
-The Global Competitiveness Report 2016-2017 (WEF, 2016) of the World Economic Forum provides evidence on this gap.
-Five of the seven best performing OIC countries (i.e. United Arab Emirates (UAE), Malaysia, Bahrain, Qatar, Turkey, Saudi Arabia, and Oman) in terms of quality of transport infrastructure are oil producing gulf countries.
+The Global Competitiveness Report 2017-2018 (WEF, 2017) of the World Economic Forum provides evidence on this gap.
+Four of the seven best performing OIC countries (i.e. United Arab Emirates (UAE), Malaysia, Bahrain, Qatar, Turkey, Azerbaijan, and Saudi Arabia) in terms of quality of transport infrastructure are oil producing gulf countries.
 On the other hand, nine out of eleven worst performing OIC countries (i.e. Benin, Cameroon, Chad, Lebanon, Mali, Mauritania, Mozambique, Nigeria, Senegal, Sierra Leone, and Yemen) in the same measure are from Sub-Saharan Africa.

-Table 2 presents the variation in the quality of transport infrastructure in terms of indexes among the 38 OIC countries (i.e. 13 countries from OIC-Sub-Saharan Africa, 16 from OIC-MENA, and 9 from OIC-Asia).
+Table 2 presents the variation in the quality of transport infrastructure in terms of indexes among the 36 OIC countries (i.e. 11 countries from OIC-Sub-Saharan Africa, 16 from OIC-MENA, and 9 from OIC-Asia).
 The indexes range from 1 to 7, where 1 represents the extremely underdeveloped infrastructure and 7 stands for extensive and efficient infrastructure by international standards.

 Second column of Table 2 shows the indexes for the quality of overall infrastructure (e.g. transport, telephony, and energy) whereas the rest of the columns provide comparable indexes for road, railroad, port, and air transport infrastructure, respectively.
 One implication of Table 2 is that all of the OIC and OIC-Sub-Saharan Africa averages fall below world averages in every measure.
 Secondly, OIC-MENA performs better than world average in every measure but the quality of railroad infrastructure.
-Finally, OIC-Asia underperforms world averages in every measure but the quality of railroad infrastructure.
+Finally, the superior performance of OIC-Asia in the quality of railroad infrastructure is noteworthy.